andy489/Introduction_to_Programming_CPP/Tasks.md

 **4.09** Write a function which takes two arguments - an int array and its size, and returns its median.

 **4.10** Write a function which takes two arguments - an int array and its size, and returns its mode(s).
-Here you can use vector, because the modes can be more than one.
+Vector and algorithm librariesare allowed, because the modes can be more than one.

 **4.11.** Write a program which asks the user to enter n - the number of numbers he will enter.
 Then the program should ask for n numbers and determine if the given array is hacksaw.
 We call a sequence of numbers hacksaw if the following is true: <img src="https://latex.codecogs.com/svg.latex?\Large&space;a_0<a_1>a_2<a_3>a_4<a_5...a_n"> or <img src="https://latex.codecogs.com/svg.latex?\Large&space;a_0>a_1<a_2>a_3<a_4>a_5...a_n">